 Between the North Cascades and the Rocky Mountains in northeast Washington state is an area called the Columbia Highlands.
 Subalpine peaks and roadless forests of pine and larch dot the crest of the Kettle River Mountain Range in Ferry County and the Selkirk Mountains in Pend Oreille County.
 Below these high points, rolling conifer forests, ranch lands and gentle river valleys transition into the steppe of the Columbia Basin and Okanogan Highlands.
 Much of this land is managed as the Colville National Forest, while areas of state, private and tribal land also abound.

-The Columbia Highlands includes diverse habitat for wildlife—from wolves, lynx, and grizzly bears to mountain caribou, elk, moose, white tail and mule deer, bighorn sheep, and dozens of species of migratory birds and other native species, much the same mix of wildlife as 200 years ago.
+The Columbia Highlands includes diverse habitat for wildlife, from wolves, lynx and grizzly bears to mountain caribou, elk, moose, white-tailed and mule deer, bighorn sheep, and dozens of species of migratory birds and other native species—much the same mix of wildlife as 200 years ago.

 Northeast Washington’s Columbia Highlands region connects the Cascades to the Rockies.
 As climate changes and additional habitat is lost to development, protecting northeast Washington’s wildlands and maintaining connected paths between habitats in the Columbia Highlands becomes even more essential.

-News on the Colville National Forest and Columbia Highlands
+News on the Columbia Highlands and Colville National Forest

 - June 2019: Hiking the Columbia Highlands with staff from Senators Cantwell, Murray

 - May 2019: GET OUT FEST featured in the Ferry County View

 - March 2019: Thank you letter to Congresswoman McMorris Rodgers

 - November 2018: Ignoring years of collaboration, Colville National Forest reduces eligible wilderness areas in draft plan